+MSC SEEMA SICOR 0010

-Course Code MSC.SFFM2.FICOR.0010
+MSC.SFFM2.FICOR.0010

-ECTS Credits 2
+1

-Course Leader SAIDANE Dhafer
+SAIDANE Dhafer

-Synchronous 0
+12

-Discipline Finance
+Finance

-Program Sustainable Finance and Fintech
+Sustainable Finance and Fintech

-Prerequisites As a prerequisite, students should have:
+As a prerequisite, students should have:

 - Corporate finance notions in management control and performance

 management

 - Information Systems management notions

 - Business Process monitoring notions

-Course Description In the actual digital era, Corporate Finance has to adapt: become more
+In the actual digital era, Corporate Finance has to adapt: become more

 agile, more forward looking and support more than ever decision-making.

 Financial Managers used to be the guarantor of business profitability.
 To

 continue ensuring their role, Financial Managers now need to master IS

 dedicated to monitor business performance such as Big Data, AI, XBRL,

-Analytics, etc,, and understand their implications (legal, ethical and social)
+Analytics, etc., and understand their implications (legal, ethical and social)

+,,,,,

-Course Open to Paris /Fall
+Paris /Fall

-Exchange

-Semester fall
+fall

-Campus Paris
+Dubaï, Paris

-Evaluation

-Final Examination 70
+70

-(%)

-Continuous 30
+30

-Assessment (%)

-Academic

-reference

-Websites